India's farmers vow to continue protests after Delhi violence | DW | 28.01.2021

 Many local media outlets mistakenly identified the last one as a "Khalistani" flag, referring to a secessionist movement from the 1980s.
 This prompted an uproar against the farmers.
 Although some networks issued corrections, the damage was done.

-"As far as the government is concerned, it has got the farmers where they want them.
+"As far as the government is concerned, it has got the farmers where it wants them.
 It has no intention of repealing these laws," he added.

-While nearly all farmer groups condemned the incidents of violence that marred the tractor rally, cracks could be seen forming in their alliance.
+While nearly all farmers' groups condemned the incidents of violence that marred the tractor rally, cracks could be seen forming in their alliance.

-Two farmer groups have pulled out of the protests after the Republic Day events.
+Two groups pulled out of the protests after the Republic Day events.
 Some observers have questioned the unions' decision to conduct the rally on this day, especially given the security implications.

 "The moment you gather crowds like this and enter a city, you are bound to lose control.
 You have no idea what kind of mischief-makers join your ranks and then all it takes is a stone, a slogan — or in this case, a flag," Jerath said.